 Criminal and civil codes are undesirable models for student conduct codes.
 Unlike society, the University of Louisville is a voluntary association of scholars who demand and deserve a positive and special learning environment, as well as an approach for enforcing the community's standards.
 The University of Louisville is a community dedicated to the principles of free expression in which diverse views are encouraged and embraced.
 Opinions that may be unpopular and/or contrary to the University's values and objectives, but do not otherwise violate policy, will not be sanctioned.

 3. Interpretation of Code

 The University's Code of Student Conduct is set forth in writing in order to give students general notice of non-academic prohibited conduct.
 The Code should be read broadly and is not designed to define non-academic misconduct in exhaustive terms.
-The Vice Provost for Student Affairs ("VPSA") or designee is the final authority in defining and interpreting the Code of Student Conduct and conduct procedures.
+The Dean of Students ("DOS") or designee is the final authority in defining and interpreting the Code of Student Conduct and conduct procedures.
 The University reserves the right to amend the Code of Student Conduct at any time.